dnanexus/dxCompiler/doc/Developing.md

 1. Checkout the `develop` branch.
 2. Create a new branch with your changes.
 Name it something meaningful, like `APPS-123-download-bug`.
+3. Update snapshot version (in the `application.conf` files of all the sub-packages):
-3. If the current snapshot version matches the release version, increment the snapshot version.
+- If the current snapshot version matches the release version, increment the snapshot version.
 - For example, if the current release is `1.0.0` and the current snapshot version is `1.0.0-SNAPSHOT`, increment the snapshot version to `1.0.1-SNAPSHOT`.
+- If the current snapshot version only differs from the release version by a patch, and you added any new functionality (vs just fixing a bug), increment the minor version instead.
+- For example, when you first created the branch you set the version to `1.0.1-SNAPSHOT`, but then you realized you needed to add a new function to the public API, change the version to `1.1.0-SNAPSHOT`.
 - You can use a script to update the version simultaneously in all of the sub-packages: `scripts/update_version.sh <version>`
-4. Make your changes.
+5. Make your changes.
 Test locally using `sbt test`.
-5. Update the release notes under the top-most header (which should be "in develop").
+6. Update the [release notes](RELEASE_NOTES.md) under the top-most header (which should be "in develop").
-6. If the current snapshot version only differs from the release version by a patch, and you added any new functionality (vs just fixing a bug), increment the minor version instead.
-- For example, when you first created the branch you set the version to `1.0.1-SNAPSHOT`, but then you realized you needed to add a new function to the public API, change the version to `1.1.0-SNAPSHOT`.
 7. When you are done, create a pull request against the `develop` branch.

 While developing, make sure you do the following: